sveinpg/build-your-own-react/README.md

 Your next task is to handle primitive types like `number` and `string`, as well as empty elements.
 Unlike HTML elements and React components, primitive types and empty elements are not represented as a standard React element.
 Moreover, they are not represented as an object with a `type` field.
-Instead they are represented as their own value.
+Instead, they are represented as their own value.
 Because of this primitive types and empty elements are always leaf nodes (i.e. children of another React element).

 The following call to `ReactDOM.render()`...